 For more detailed information on Homeland Security programs, grants, guidance and preparedness please follow the links below:

-- Are You Ready? - A Guide to Citizen Preparedness brings together facts on disaster survival techniques, disaster-specific information, and how to prepare for and respond to both natural and man-made disasters.
-The guide details opportunities for every citizen to become involved in safeguarding their neighbors and communities through FEMA's Citizen Corps (www.citizencorps.gov) initiative and Community Emergency Response Team training program.
+- Are You Ready? - A federal government website that brings together facts on disaster survival techniques, disaster-specific information, and how to prepare for and respond to both natural and man-made disasters.
+The site details opportunities for every citizen to become involved in safeguarding their neighbors and communities through FEMA's Citizen Corps initiative and Community Emergency Response Team training programs.

-- Ready Illinois - A website maintained by the Illinois Emergency Management Agency with guides and information about disaster preparedness.
+- Ready Illinois - An Illinois website (by IEMA) with guides and information about disaster preparedness.